Degenerative Myelopathy Blog Banner

 Genetic Testing

 DNA testing through organizations like the Orthopedic Foundation for Animals provides valuable information about SOD1 mutation status.
-While a positive test doesn't guarantee disease development, it supports the diagnosis when clinical signs are present.
+While a positive test does not guarantee disease development, it supports the diagnosis when clinical signs are present.

 • Clear: No copies of the mutation